 During that visit, we casually talked about their plans to go through the Panama Canal and joked about coming down to help them transit.

 There's an old adage that cruisers and schedules don't mesh well.
 Trying to get somewhere on a schedule can mean making poor decisions, ignoring weather, or pushing past discomfort in ways that might not be safe.
-We get that, of course - it's far easier for us to be flexible than it is for them.
+As cruisers (only TEMPORARILY land-bound), we get that, of course - it's far easier for us to be flexible than it is for them.

-The phone call came in this morning (could well be the first time we've talked on a satellite phone!).
-Canal transit lag time between measuring and locking in is running an average of 15 days, not the 7 days that's a traditional average.
-The weather is crap, making movement difficult and uncomfortable.
-If Totem was to move as quickly as they comfortably can, they'll get to the marina in Colon to be measured no sooner than this Thursday, and with the 15 day lag time that puts a transit right at the tail end of our current flight schedule.
+The phone call came in on a January Saturday, about 2 weeks before we were supposed to fly down to help go through.
+The word from Totem was that the lag time between measuring and locking in (to start the transit) was running an average of 15 days, not the 7 days that's a traditional average.
+The weather was crap, making movement difficult and uncomfortable.
+If Totem was to move as quickly as they comfortably could, they'd get to the marina in Colon to be measured no sooner than the next Thursday, and with the 15 day lag time that put a transit right at the tail end of our existing flight schedule.

-So we've got a choice.
+So we had a choice.
 Change flights (which may or may not be possible).
 Or fly in on our already-booked schedule and figure out getting to the Guna Yala (San Blas islands) where we can play with the Totems on board, in cool islands with amazing culture but miss a transit.

-Both are options.
-Both require more planning than either of us had anticipated.
+Both were options.
+Both required more planning than either of us had anticipated.

 But this, when it comes down to it, is sort of a cruising reminder.
 Best laid plans need to be cast in sand on a tidal beach, with flexibility required for all involved.

-Whatever we do, the crews of Totem and Calypso will be together again soon, this time in Panama.
-Stay tuned!
+Whichever we decided, the crews of Totem and Calypso were together again soon, this time in Panama.
+Keep reading!